hypriot/blog/content/post/new-docker-ui-portainer.md

 If you want to remote control your Raspberry Pi Docker containers from a nice Web UI, then try one of these prebuilt Docker images.
 Of course be aware that everyone in your home network is able to manipulate your Docker containers with it as there is no login dialog.
-But for some private projects it is still an advantage to simplify starting and stopping containers from your your mobile phone.
+But for some private projects it is still an advantage to simplify starting and stopping containers from your mobile phone.

 As always use the comments below to give us feedback and share it on Twitter or Facebook.